HajraIqbal/TrustedShops/README.md

 I set screen size into the cypress.config.js and also increased the load time because Cypress was giving me error at 60000ms load time when using Electron. then used google chrome to run the file and it started working fine.

-##3
-Tests no 2, and 3 are working perfectly fine.(seems like sometimes randomly testcase 3 throw error that element doesnt exist. kindly run test 2 or 3 times again if that ever happend) but for test number 4 I could only complete its half part. because after finding all the 2 star reviews I was trying to compare if all the reviews has only two yellow stars and tried two different logics.I cannot found the final results for that.
-And Also question 5 is running perfectly fine. but giving 0% sum.
-I am trying to